uob-coms20007/uob-coms20007.github.io/syntax/ll.md

 We'll get into how one can come up with a grammar like this in the next lecture, but for now I hope you can simply accept it is an alternative way to describe this language of simple Boolean expressions.

 Although it is arguably less readable, this grammar has the advantage that it is LL(1), i.e. for any input string in the language, we can construct a derivation in which the choice of production at each step is completely determined by the leftmost non-terminal in the sentential form and the first character of the remaining input.
-Let's try to derive $\tt \orop \ff \andop \tt\ $$.
+Let's try to derive $\tt \orop \ff \andop \tt\ \$$.

-We start from the start symbol $D$ and immediately we have no choice, we must derive:
+We start from the start symbol $S$ and immediately we have no choice, we must derive:

 $$
-  D \to C\ D' \$
+  S \to D\ \$
 $$

-Next, we consider the leftmost non-terminal in the sentential form we have reached.
-Again we have no choice since there is only one rule, so we must derive:
+Again, we have no choice about which rule to use, since there is only one nonterminal and only one applicable rule:

 $$
+  D\ \$ \to C\ D' \$
+$$

+Next, we consider the leftmost non-terminal in the sentential form we have now reached, which is $C$.
+Again we have no choice since there is only one rule with $C$ on the LHS, so we must derive:

+$$
   C\ D'\ $ \to A\ C'\ D'\ $
 $$

 Next, we consider the leftmost non-terminal again, which is now $A$.
-Here there are three productions to choose from so we also consider the first letter of the remaining input.
+Here there are four productions to choose from so we also consider the first letter of the remaining input.
 The first letter of the input is $\tt$ so there is really only one applicable choice, namely the production $A \longrightarrow \tt$:

 $$
   A\ C'\ D'\ $ \to \tt\ C'\ D'\ $